jantongiovanni/Yelp/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+      Cells reset to back top when the user hits search keyboard autohides when user begins to scroll

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Getting a better grasp of constraints
+2. implementing search function more frequently in apps

 ## Video Walkthrough